Nebraska 4-HYouth Development

 PEAR: Program in Education, Afterschool and Resiliency

 PEAR is a combined effort of Harvard University and McLean Hospital.
 It integrates research, theory, and practice between youth development, schools, and mental health.
-The website has assessment tools, publication and resources on afterschool programs, best practices and funding.
+The website has assessment tools, publication, and resources on afterschool programs, best practices and funding.

 The Forum for Youth Investment

-Helping all young people be ready by 21 – ready for college, work and life is the vision that drives our work and knits together the technical assistance centers, networks, and projects and initiatives we have developed to help leaders change the ways they do business.
+Helping all young people be ready by 21 – ready for college, work and life are the vision that drives our work and knits together the technical assistance centers, networks, and projects and initiatives we have developed to help leaders change the ways they do business.